-- developing/updating documents and forms to improve the permitting process; - updating City's website to improve stormwater management and regulatory information; - review all stormwater site plans; - provide construction site inspections; - review and refine the inspection procedures used;
+- developing/updating documents and forms to improve the permitting process; - updating City's website to improve stormwater management and regulatory information; - review all stormwater site plans; - provide construction site inspections The City inspects sites before the start of the construction, during the construction activity in regular intervals and after the completion of the construction;

-- during construction, inspect/enforce TESC measures on projects exceeding 1-acre land disturbance threshold: - inspection of subdivision stormwater controls during construction period by reviewing and refining the inspection program for residential subdivisions while individual lots are in construction; - distributing copies of the Notice of Intent for construction activity at the City permit counter when requested; - reviewing and revising the PMC regarding Development-Codes, Rules, Standards; and - reviewing and revising other enforceable LID principles and LID BMPs.
+- review and refine the inspection procedures used; - during construction, inspect/enforce TESC measures on projects; - inspection of subdivision stormwater controls during construction period by reviewing and refining the inspection program for residential subdivisions while individual lots are in construction; - distributing copies of the Notice of Intent for construction activity at the City permit counter when requested; - reviewing and revising the PMC regarding Development-Codes, Rules, Standards; and - reviewing and revising other enforceable LID principles and LID BMPs.

 The City will also continue staff training by pursuing training opportunities for development review and inspection staff and conduct internal staff training by leveraging knowledge from City staff who have attended pertinent training courses.
-The City Stormwater Tech is updating his CESCL training in 2021.
-The City Engineer obtained his certification as a Certified Stormwater Inspector and Certified Erosion and Sediment Control Lead (CESCL).
+The City Stormwater Tech is a Certified Erosion and Sediment Control Lead (CESCL) and Certified Stormwater Inspector and the City Engineer is a Certified Stormwater Inspector and Certified Erosion and Sediment Control Lead (CESCL).